 Christi Kasa, PhD

-Christi Kasa is an Associate Professor in the Department of Special Education and the University of Colorado at Colorado Springs.
+Christi Kasa is a Professor in the Department of Special Education and the University of Colorado at Colorado Springs.
 She received her Ph.D. in Teaching and Leadership from Syracuse University in 2002.

 Ph.D., Teaching and Leadership

 Teaching Students with Significant Support Needs